Our Story

 Our Mission

-Our team believes that we are being sent to Tuscaloosa in order to call many to true and lively faith in the gospel of Jesus Christ.
+St Philip’s mission statement is calling many to true and lively faith in the gospel of Jesus Christ.

+True and lively faith means Believing in Christ, Belonging to Christ, and Becoming like Christ.
+By faith, we learn to depend on Jesus and to live in the power of his Spirit.
 True and lively faith is more than mental assent to a set of abstract principles.
 It demands the involvement of our whole selves: our heads, our hearts, and our hands.

-We want to be intentional about deeply forming the next generation to place their whole lives under Christ’s lordship.
-We want to play a role in forming sincere believers capable of being salt and light in a bland and dark world.
+Our vision is a parish of spiritually vibrant households that carries the name of Jesus with authenticity, courage, and humility.
+We want to be intentional about forming the next generation to place their whole lives under Christ’s lordship.
+We aim to form sincere believers capable of being salt and light in a bland and dark world.

 The more closely we conform to the image of Jesus Christ, the more unified we will be as a church and the more effective we will be at calling many into God’s kingdom.